victoriamata/readme-generator/README.md

   # README Generator
    ## Description:
    This project was made in order to assist developers with a speedy and efficient guide for their README files.
-Using this project, the user can type their responses into the command line using a preset of questions that will take their inputs and generate a personalized README.
-The goal of this is to make the process easier by using the template.
+Using this repository, the user can type in their response to a preset of questions and the program will take their inputs to generate a personalized README file.
+The goal of this project is to make the process easier by using this template.
    ## Table of Contents:
    * [Installation](#installation)
    * [Usage](#usage)